zoometh/thomashuet/profiles/oxford/weekly-updates/README.md

 #### week 10

 - finished the CPF training last Thursday
+    - plan a Palestinian DB ready by the beginning of December 2023
 - tracking errors identified during the training:
     - refering to Ash and other members of the team
     - searching answers on the Arches forum